 National Governors Association Center for Best Practices, Council of Chief State School Officers.
 Common Core State Standards for English Language Arts & Literacy in History/Social Studies, Science, and Technical Subjects.
 2010, http://www.corestandards.org/ELA-Literacy/.

 Pinto, Giuliana, Lucia Bigozzi, and Christian Tarchi.
 “The Relationship between Oral and Written Narratives: A Three-Year Longitudinal Study of Narrative Cohesion, Coherence, and Structure.”
 British Journal of Educational Psychology, vol. 85, no. 4, 2015, pp. 551–569.

 Wise, Justin et al. “The Relationship among Receptive and Expressive Vocabulary, Listening Comprehension, Pre-Reading Skills, Word Identification Skills, and Reading Comprehension by Children with Reading Disabilities.”
 Journal of Speech, Language, and Hearing Research, vol. 50, 2007, pp. 1093–1109.

 Zwiers, Jeff, and Marie Crawford.
 Academic Conversations: Classroom Talk that Fosters Critical Thinking and Content Understandings.
 Stenhouse Publishers, 2011, pp. 7–8.

-Tanisha Spears is a Regional Director for the Humanities Implementation Success team at Great Minds®, where she shares her passion for helping educators use high-quality curriculum as a vehicle to raise their perceptions of what all students can do.
+Tanisha Washington is a Regional Director for the Humanities Implementation Success team at Great Minds®, where she shares her passion for helping educators use high-quality curriculum as a vehicle to raise their perceptions of what all students can do.
 Before joining Great Minds full-time, Tanisha was a public-school educator in DC for more than 15 years, during which she served as a classroom teacher and Assistant Principal and began her work with Great Minds as a Professional Development Fellow for Wit & Wisdom.